 As John waded on the edge of the rocks, he noticed a group of people lining up behind him.
 It all happened so fast, and John was confused what the people were lining up for!
 Next comes the remarkable part.
 These nine strangers formed a human chain, and with their strength, helped pull the scuba diver to safety.
 Social distancing went out the window when it came to saving this scuba diver's life.

 “Not only were they helping that scuba diver get out of the water, but they were also keeping me from falling in.
 So to everybody that was in that line, I would like to say thank you.”

-Oh and the scuba diver?
-He's doing okay!
-Paramedics arrived at the scene and treated him and he was released.
+Oh, and the scuba diver?
+He lived to tell the tale!
+Paramedics arrived at the scene and treated him, and he was released.

 Here is the photo of the human chain, captured by a nice lady named Lois Griswold.
 I don't know about you, but this picture gives me the chills: